 - Requires a lot of time to set up.

-- The management of many users as all the access requests needs to be authenticated.
+- Managing a large number of users is very time-consuming, as all access requests must be authenticated.

-- Harder to secure data as data is stored in multiple locations which means there is more protection needed at multiple sites.
+- More difficult to back up data because data is stored in multiple locations

 What is ZTNA?

-ZTNA is the newest Sophos Central product that is completely delivered and managed on the cloud.
-Its purpose is to provide secure application access to remote users.
+ZTNA is the latest product from Sophos Central, deployed and managed entirely in the cloud.
+Its purpose is to provide remote users with secure application access.
 What is ZTNA about?
-It is based on the Zero Trust framework, which means verifying the user in every way possible to minimize the chance of compromise.
-This includes user authentication (commonly two-factor authentication to make sure stolen credentials don’t lead to a breach), device health validation, and checking the compliance state of the device to decide on granting access.
+It is based on the Zero Trust framework, which means that the user is verified in every possible way to minimize the likelihood of compromise.
+This includes user authentication (typically two-factor authentication to ensure that stolen credentials do not lead to misuse), validation of device health, and verification of the device’s compliance status to decide whether to grant access.

-While VPN has been a good option for us, ZTNA provides a better solution when we stack them up against each other.
+While VPN was a good option for us, ZTNA offers a better solution when we set them against each other.
 How does ZTNA outperform VPN?

-- Better Security: The security of the networked application will improve drastically because, unlike VPN, ZTNA will verify the device’s health and status as well.
-Unhealthy devices can seriously harm a device.
+- Better security: The security of the networked application will improve dramatically because, unlike VPN, ZTNA will also verify the integrity and status of the device.
+Faulty equipment can cause serious damage to other equipment.

-- Transparent: ZTNA offers “just works” transparency to users with frictionless connection management.
+- Transparent: ZTNA offers users high transparency with smooth connection management.
 VPN can be difficult and prone to initiating support calls.

-- Granular Control: ZTNA offers more segmented access over the application’s data, unlike VPN which allows the user to access all the data once verification goes through.
-Attackers love this, once inside, it gives them unlimited time to move from device to device.
-Once authenticated, it could mean access to thousands of devices.
+- Granular control: ZTNA provides segmented access to the application’s data, unlike VPN, which allows the user to access all data once verification has gone through.
+Attackers love this because once inside, they have unlimited time to move from device to device.
+Once authenticated, that could mean access to thousands of devices.

-As VPN is a technology that was developed over 20 years ago, it is a little outdated.
-It was created with the goal of expanding trusted networks to connect corporate officers into a unified network.
-But now, cloud-based applications have a wide range of users that are connecting to them through several devices, which makes VPN a vulnerable and unsafe choice.
-And hackers are using these weaknesses all the time.
-VPN flaws pose a serious threat to businesses.
+Since VPN is a technology that was developed over 20 years ago, it is a bit outdated.
+It was created with the goal of extending trusted networks to connect enterprise employees in a unified network.
+But now cloud-based applications have a large number of users connecting to them across multiple devices, making VPN a vulnerable and insecure choice.
+Hackers exploit these vulnerabilities all the time, making VPN vulnerabilities a serious threat to businesses.

 What applications can ZTNA protect?

-ZTNA will protect all the networked applications hosted on the company’s on-premise networks or available on the public cloud.
-This includes applications like Wiki or Jira or any other sort of repositories or ticketing apps.
-ZTNA will not provide protection for the applications that are not owned by the customer but instead are internet-facing applications that are used by many customers like Microsoft Office.
-But these systems already have a very sophisticated two-factor authentication procedure in place.
+ZTNA protects all networked applications hosted on on-premises networks or available in the public cloud.
+This includes applications like Wiki or Jira or any other kind of repositories or ticketing apps.
+ZTNA does not provide protection for applications that are not owned by the customer.

 Components of ZTNA

-There are three components of the Sophos ZTNA:
+There are three different components for Sophos ZTNA:

-- Sophos Central: provides a cloud management platform for all Sophos products including the Sophos ZTNA which is cloud-enabled providing easy deployment, policy management, and reporting.
+- Sophos Central: provides a cloud management platform for all Sophos products, including Sophos ZTNA, which is cloud-ready and enables easy deployment, policy management and reporting.

-- Sophos ZTNA Gateway: a virtual appliance for the protection of on-premise or public cloud networked applications with initial support for AWS and VMware ESXi and will support Azure, Hyper-V and Nutanix very soon.
+- Sophos ZTNA Gateway: a virtual appliance for protecting on-premise or public cloud-networked applications with initial support for AWS and VMware ESXi, and will soon support Azure, Hyper-V and Nutanix.

-- Sophos ZTNA Client: provides seamless connectivity to applications based on end users’ identifications and device health.
-It is straightforward to deploy and will gain device health status from Windows Security Center.
-It will only support windows in the beginning, shortly followed by support for macOS, Linux, and the mobile operating systems iOS and Android.
+- Sophos ZTNA Client: provides seamless connectivity to applications based on end-user identification and device state.
+It is easy to implement and receives device status from Windows Security Center.
+Initially, it will only support Windows, with support for macOS, Linux, and the iOS and Android mobile operating systems to follow shortly.

-Sophos is proud to announce that they are starting with the Early Access Program for Sophos Zero Trust Network Access (ZTNA).
-The first phase will provide clientless access to browser applications such as CRM and Ticketing applications (JIRA).
-The next phase will contain further advancements such as Windows client support with integrated deployment alongside Intercept X, Synchronized Security for device health, additional Identity providers, and a gateway for AWS.
+Sophos is proud to announce that they have already begun the Early Access Program for Sophos Zero Trust Network Access (ZTNA).
+The first phase will enable clientless access to browser applications such as CRM and ticketing applications (JIRA).
+The next phase will include further enhancements such as Windows client support with integrated deployment alongside Intercept X, Synchronized Security for Device Health, additional Identity Providers and a gateway for AWS.

 As we already know from other Central products, ZTNA is licensed per user and not per device.
 So a user with multiple devices needs only one license.
-There will be a free trial at launch as well, so the users can take a look under the hood before deciding to buy the license.
+There will also be a free trial version at launch, so users can take a look under the hood before deciding to purchase the license.